User Avatar Login to your account

 We don't want financial concerns to be a barrier to joining our community.
 We've created several options for joining at a reduced price, either as an annual or monthly member.
 Start by filling out this form, and we'll be in touch by email with the next steps.

-Note: Since processing these applications takes time, it can take 2 weeks or more to go through the process of joining the membership through the scholarship process.
+Note: This process will only work if you do not have a currently active membership with us.
+Also since processing these applications takes time, it can take 3 days or more to go through the process of joining the membership through the scholarship process, and even longer if you need extensive support.
 We appreciate your patience.

 Scholarship Application Form